 Biking in Charleston.
 Credit: Alex Van Buren, Instagram

-It’s an oft-repeated refrain among the women I know: “You know, you should leave New York before it makes you hard.
+It’s an often-repeated saying among the women I know: “You should leave New York before it makes you hard.
 That’s what Nora Ephron said.”

 Nora Ephron didn’t say that, nor did Kurt Vonnegut, but it remains solid advice.
 And I really didn’t think I was one of those.
 I thought I was pretty chill.
 I certainly wasn’t that woman on the subway with the sharp elbows, who pinned me in the fleshiest part of my arm for the duration of the ride.
 Or the guy who double-parks in the bike lane, swings his door wide without looking, and almost nails me as I cruise by on my clunky hybrid.
 I’m pretty nice—maybe even the nicest one in my whole subway car.

 And then I went south.
 For two months.
 Two months of the greasiest pulled-pork sandwiches, which I ate alone, in the dark, in the passenger’s seat of my rented Jetta outside of Bullock’s Bar-B-Cue in Durham, North Carolina.
 Hushpuppies as fat as your fingers, and deep-fried, snug in a paper bag.
 I ate it all, between two other dinners in Chapel Hill and Raleigh. (“Because who knows when I’ll be back in the South?”)
 Two months of fried chicken, the best of which came from a gas station in New Orleans.
 Two months of insistent small talk with strangers, and hugs instead of handshakes for hellos.

 This was a challenge for a New Englander.
 My heritage is all snow, khakis, and icily quiet masses.
 I am not a hugger of strangers.